bergkvist/prosjektoppgave/report/report.md

 ```

 #### Material
 The material defines which shaders will be used to render a certain geometry.
-Some examples of shaders are: MeshBasicMaterial, MeshStandardMaterial, RawShaderMaterial.
-The RawShaderMaterial allows us to write our own shaders from scratch, using GSLS.
+Some examples of shaders are: MeshBasicMaterial, MeshStandardMaterial and RawShaderMaterial.
+The RawShaderMaterial allows us to write our own shaders from scratch, using GLSL.

 ```js
 import * as THREE from 'three'